hanaanr/hanaanr.github.io/_pages/about.md

   - /about.html
 ---

-I'm driven by responsibility, transparency and accountability in tech.
+I'm driven by responsibility, transparency and accountability in tech and on the internet.

 I've worked on web privacy policy analysis, decentralized data protection, and AI infrastructure and accessibility for civic tech.
-I've been a researcher, manager, and data analyst - primarily working in the public interest space.
+I've been a researcher, manager, and data scientist - primarily working in the public interest space.

-I'm passionate about privacy, free software and open-source, and I enjoy prodding at opaque tech entities that prefer to stay opaque.
+I'm passionate about privacy, free software and open-source.

-Funnily enough, I trained as a physicist, and I find that it helps me approach closed systems with healthy skepticism.